Gatheru-rose/rose_bioinformatics_intern/README.md

 **Short-term Vision**- To enhance my knowledge in bioinformatics by learning various skills and resources hence standing-out so that I can acquire fellowships for my postgraduate studies.

+---

+I am excited to interact and learn from the Bioinformaticians at ICIPE who will mould me into to great bioinformatics scientist.

+Here is the link to my [roadmap project]

 ### **What I need to do**